ArdenVent/esp-idf/docs/en/api-guides/build-system.rst

 The example in :example:`build_system/cmake/idf_as_lib` demonstrates the creation of an application equivalent to :example:`hello world application <get-started/hello_world>` using a custom CMake project.

-.. only:: esp32

 .. note:: The IDF build system can only set compiler flags for source files that it builds.
 When an external CMakeLists.txt file is used and PSRAM is enabled, remember to add ``-mfix-esp32-psram-cache-issue`` to the C compiler arguments.
 See :ref:`CONFIG_SPIRAM_CACHE_WORKAROUND` for details of this flag.
 .. _cmake_buildsystem_api:

 ESP-IDF CMake Build System API